Electoral district of Gladstone

 Gladstone is an electoral district of the Legislative Assembly in the Australian state of Queensland.

 The seat was created as a reconfigured version of Port Curtis for the 1992 election.
 It consists of the city of Gladstone and some of the towns of the former Shire of Calliope.
-This includes the localities of Ambrose, Benaraby, Boyne Island, Builyan, Mount Larcom, Tannum Sands and Ubobo.
+This includes the localities of Ambrose, Benaraby, Boyne Island, Mount Larcom and Tannum Sands.
 The town of Calliope is now part of the Callide electoral district.